 - Temporary Assignment (TA) – nationals and international;

-- Service Contracts (SC) – nationals only.
+- Service Contracts (SC) – nationals only;

-FTAs are concluded for the staff members contracted under Staff Rules.
+Fixed Term Appointment (FTA).
+FTA is concluded for the staff members contracted under Staff Rules.
 Salary scale for national staff is based on the best prevailing local conditions.
 Salary scale for international staff is based on the best comparator civil service.

-TAs are concluded for the staff members under TA Guidelines.
+Temporary Appointment (TA).
+TA is concluded for the staff members under TA Guidelines.
 Maximum duration of the contract is 364 days.
 Salary scale for national staff is based on the best prevailing local conditions; Salary scale for international staff is based on the best comparator civil service.

 To apply for a vacant position, please submit your application through the vacancy links below.